 If you are the victim of subtle discrimination at work, keep a diary of incidents.
 Write down the date, time and details of each incident.
 If there are any witnesses, include their names.
 If you have a potential case, these details may help solidify it.
 Also, write down any relevant communications and responses to grievances that you filed.

-At Leeds Brown Law, we are sensitive to discrimination issues and have helped many New York City racial discrimination victims get the compensation that they deserve.
+At Leeds Brown Law, we are sensitive to discrimination issues and have helped many Long Island and New York City racial discrimination victims get the compensation that they deserve.
 If you experienced an upsetting incident or a pattern of racial discrimination at work, we can discuss your concerns with you and help you determine if you have grounds for a lawsuit.
 New York’s Human Rights Law protects you from unequal and discriminatory treatment in the workplace.
 There are local and state laws that protect employees of smaller businesses and independent workers, and there are federal laws that protect workers in larger companies.
 Our attorneys can help you through this difficult time.
-We welcome you to visit one of our offices in Downtown, Midtown or Long Island.
+We welcome you to visit one of our offices in Manhattan or Long Island.
 Also, you can call us for a free and confidential case evaluation.

 Please fill out the form below to receive a free consultation, we will respond to

 your inquiry within 24-hours guaranteed.